-• Dissipation: Exchange of energy between system and environment.
-This changes the populations of the density matrix and eventually leads to the equilibrium state $\rho_S(t \to \infty) = \frac{1}{Z} e^{-H/k_B T}$ at the temperature of the environment.
+- Dissipation (energy relaxation): Exchange of energy between the system and the environment.
+This changes the populations (the diagonal elements of the density matrix) and eventually leads to the equilibrium state $\rho_S(t \to \infty) = \frac{1}{Z} e^{-H/k_B T}$ at the temperature of the environment. - Dephasing: Off-diagonals of the density matrix in the basis of the energy eigenstates get reduced (to zero).
+Sometimes this process can be reversed if the noise is slow enough (classical).
+This is done by echo technique. - Renormalization: The environment changes effectively the Hamiltonian of the system and, thus, the coherent dynamics gets changed.
+Example: Lamb shift due to the coupling of an electron (system) to the electromagnetic vacuum (bath at T = 0).